Case Studies

 ANDREA COLVIN

-Andrea Colvin was born in 1965.
+Andrea was born in 1965.
 She had a successful career as an accountant and financial controller.
 Together with her high school sweetheart, Andrea raised two children.
 She was a selfless, devoted mother.
 She enjoyed motorcycle rides with her husband and friends, scrap-booking, and reading.

+In 2014, at the age of 49, Andrea began having issues using a computer and completing tasks at work.
+She struggled with taking notes and following conversations.
+Simple things at home and work became challenging.
 Despite difficulties articulating what she wanted to say, she kept smiling and engaging with her friends and loved ones.
 She spoke less and less.
 Eventually, she stopped talking altogether, except to say “love you” to her family and acknowledge others.

-Throughout her disease, Andrea was able to receive care and remain at home with her husband and family.
+Throughout her decline, Andrea was able to receive care and remain at home with her husband and family.
 She was given multiple diagnoses over the course of her disease, starting with aphasia, Early Onset Alzheimer’s, and Parkinson’s.
 Her last diagnosis before she died was Lewy Body Dementia.
 Andrea passed in December 2021.
 Her brain was donated to Mayo Clinic Jacksonville.
 The neuropathology report said no Lewy bodies were detected.
 The confirmed diagnosis was advanced Alzheimer’s disease.

 MARY GASHO

+In late 2011, a few forgetful events occurred that did not seem to be a pattern.
+However, in 2012, after reading Still Alice, Mary expressed concern about what she felt was a change in her cognition.
 Finally, in January, 2014 Mary agreed to an appointment with a neurologist which led to a referral to the Mayo Clinic.
-An MRI scan and various cognition tests resulted in a diagnosis of Progressive Primary Aphasia (PPA).
+An MRI and cognition tests resulted in a diagnosis of Progressive Primary Aphasia (PPA).
 Over the next four years many of Mary’s skills and interests declined: finding words to express her thoughts, her ability to write and spell (both of which were at an editorial level), ability to remember, etc.

-Assistance by family, friends and husband allowed Mary to remain at home until January 2018 when she moved into a memory care facility.
-Mary entered Heaven December 8, 2018 and her brain was donated to Mayo Clinic for research.
+Assistance by family, friends and her husband allowed Mary to remain at home until January 2018 when she moved into a memory care facility.
+Mary entered Heaven in December 2018 and her brain was donated to Mayo Clinic for research.
 The pathology report, rather than confirming PPA, implicated severe Alzheimer’s disease.

 PAUL JAGEMANN

-Paul Jagemann had just turned 54 in early 2011 when his wife first noticed that Paul was experiencing memory loss.
+Paul had just turned 54 in early 2011 when his wife first noticed that he was experiencing memory loss.
 She thought it might have been a symptom of depression following the death of his father the previous October.
 Paul eventually had to quit his job as an intra-state semi-truck driver because he was becoming more and more anxious about not remembering directions.

 After more than a year with visits to multiple doctors, two diagnoses of “pseudo-dementia”, unsuccessful treatment for Hashimoto’s Encephalopathy, and prescription of various anti-anxiety and depression medications, Paul received a “70% sure” diagnosis of Frontotemporal Dementia (FTD). (“Pseudo-dementia” is generally diagnosed when dementia symptoms are attributed to another disorder, most often depression.)